Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 Real-time auctions

-Fast, open auctions for scarce digital goods, access, blockspace-related rights, or services where ordering and censorship resistance matter.
+Fast, open auctions for scarce digital goods, access, blockspace-related rights, or services that need ordering and censorship resistance.

 Oracle-backed markets